Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Thorneside had a median income among taxpayers of $55,492.
-The average income stood at $66,152.
-Nationally, the median and average incomes were $58,236 and $72,799 respectively in Greater Brisbane.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Thorneside would be approximately $60,991 (median) and $72,708 (average) as of September 2025.
-According to the 2021 Census, personal income in Thorneside ranks at the 54th percentile with weekly earnings of $827.
-Household income sits at the 35th percentile.
-In terms of income distribution, 30.1% of locals (1,214 people) fall into the $1,500 - 2,999 category, similar to the regional pattern where 33.3% occupy this range.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Thorneside had a median income among taxpayers of $55,492 with the average level standing at $66,152.
+These figures are just below national averages which were $58,236 and $72,799 respectively for Greater Brisbane.
+Based on Wage Price Index growth of 9.91% since financial year ended June 2023, current estimates would be approximately $60,991 (median) and $72,708 (average) as of September 2025.
+According to Australian Bureau of Statistics Census data from 2021, personal income ranks at the 54th percentile with a weekly income of $827, while household income sits at the 35th percentile.
+The predominant income cohort spans 30.1% of locals (1,214 people) in the $1,500 - 2,999 category, reflecting patterns seen regionally where 33.3% similarly occupy this range.
 Housing affordability pressures are severe with only 82.6% of income remaining after housing costs, ranking at the 34th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the fifth decile.

 Frequently Asked Questions - Income